dexie/dexie-website/roadmap/dexie4.0.md

 The new declarative style also makes type inference and code completion work better since we will declare the typings so that generated table props will be infered.

-We will continue to support the `.version(x).stores()` API so that applications aren't forced to go over to the versionless declaration.
+We will continue to support the old API so that applications aren't forced to go over to the fluent declaration.

- Internally dexie will increment versions dynamically for the user when using the new declaration style - whenever there is a need to modify tables or indexes, it will auto-increment the version.
-However, it will still support given versions for migration upgraders in the old format.
+Internally dexie will increment versions dynamically for the user when declared schema differs from installed schema - whenever there is a need to modify tables or indexes, it will auto-increment the native version.
+However, it will still support given versions for migration upgraders.
 To accomplish that we allow the native version to diverge from 'virtual' versions by maintaing it in a versions-table within the database.
-This table will only be created after utilizing the new style declaration combined a dedicated version (old style).
+This table will only be created on-demand, if a schema upgrade on same given version was needed.
 Basically, we continue working like before, unless the db has the $versions table - in which case the info there will be respected instead of the native one.

 # A Typescript-friendler declaration style